Lured by rising SUV sales, automakers flood market with models

 Automakers also maintain that there is room for many more options as long as they can stand out in a crowd.

-“There are clearly a lot of entrants, but we are going to differentiate ourselves with a completely different look to our brand,” Joy Falotico, head of Ford Motor Co’s (F.N) luxury Lincoln division, said in an interview on Tuesday.
+“There are clearly a lot of entrants, but we are going to differentiate ourselves with a completely different look to our brand,” Joy Falotico, head of Ford Motor Co’s luxury Lincoln division, said in an interview on Tuesday.

 Ford’s new midsize SUV with three rows of seats, the Aviator, will hit the U.S. market in 2019.
 Rather than the aggressive or dominant forms adopted by Lincoln’s competitors, Falotico said the Aviator’s form is meant to evoke “beauty and calmness.”